2012-02-14

 Yesterday I was checking to see how the current crisis in Europe is affecting Malaguti.
 With deep sadness I found that Malaguti closed the factory permanently in October 2011.
 What I could make out from the Italian translation is that 17 to 20 people will stay for a few years to take care of the spare Malaguti parts.

-I was just thinking of getting a newer Spidermax, since after passing the 50000 km mark my Spidermax is developing some problems, like the leaking water pump, the occasional cold start noise from the starter clutch?, the engine noise got louder (exhaust?) and some other age related things.
+I was just thinking of getting a newer Spidermax, since after passing the 50000 km mark my Spidermax is developing some problems, like the leaking water pump (2014: fixed itself and is OK since 3 years), the occasional cold start noise from the starter clutch?
+(2014: have not heard that for 2 years) , the engine noise got louder (replaced exhaust seal and it is quieter now) and some other age related things (2014: nothing what is important and too bothersome).

 After seeing there is no Malaguti anymore, I have to rethink of getting a newer Spidermax since it is already a pain to get the tires.